AkshathRaghav/cubot.io/README.md

   <img width="350" src="https://user-images.githubusercontent.com/75845563/121994723-6dd62680-cdc3-11eb-95d6-ea590a8751c5.png" alt="example">
 -->

-4. indexedString() --> Prints out the cube with indexes and colors on each face of the cube pieces
+4. indexString() --> Prints out the cube with indexes and colors on each face of the cube pieces

 ```java
 System.out.println(cube1.indexedString()) ;